Supasheet.

 User-Specific Dashboards

-Use RLS to show personalized dashboards:
+Use auth.uid() to show personalized dashboards:

 -- Sales rep dashboard

-CREATE VIEW dashboards.my_sales AS
+CREATE VIEW public.my_sales AS

 SELECT